Assured autonomy: How operations research powers and orchestrates generative AI systems: From Solver to System Architect: The Evolving Role of OR in Assured Autonomy

 \subsection{OR Inside the GenAI Stack: Inference and Resource Scheduling}

-The interaction between OR and GenAI is bidirectional.
-OR supplies structure and assurance when generative models enter operational loops, and OR also improves the GenAI stack itself.
+The OR--GenAI interaction is bidirectional.
+OR supplies structure and assurance when generative models enter operational loops; OR also improves the GenAI stack itself.
 Inference scheduling, memory and compute allocation, and latency--throughput tradeoffs in LLM serving are queueing and scheduling problems.
-Recent work shows how OR models can guide online scheduling of LLM inference under memory constraints, improving efficiency and robustness \citep{AoLuoSimchiLeviWang2025}.
-OR thus governs both the decision regime in the application and the computational substrate on which agentic AI runs.
+Recent work shows OR models can guide online LLM inference scheduling under memory constraints \citep{AoLuoSimchiLeviWang2025}.
+OR governs both the decision regime and the computational substrate on which agentic AI runs.